Sheep need to be sheared! In this article, Northwest Veterinary Clinic of Stanwood vets will go over why you need to shear your sheep.

 We advise amateurs to not do this!
 This is a task that requires training and skill to avoid injuring the sheep.
 If you need assistance with managing your flock contact your vet they can direct you to resources such as reputable people or companies that share sheep.

 The shearing should be done in the spring after the cold weather is over and before the summer heat is a problem.
 Consult your local weather forecast to select dates for shearing and have a plan if you need to keep the sheep warm from a sudden cold snap.

 To shear a sheep first you must separate the sheep from the herd.
 Take them to where you plan to shear them.
 The sheep are then either shaved down using a set of electric clippers or more traditionally a tool that looks like a large pair of scissors.

-The sheep is normally placed on its side or sometimes seated on its rear.
+The sheep are normally placed on their side or sometimes seated on their rear.
 Sometimes the shearer will use a shearing bench to aid in keeping the fleece intact and off the ground.
 A shearing bench makes it more comfortable for both the sheep and saves putting strain on the human's back.

 This process shouldn’t be done while the animal is standing without restraints; they are prey animals and will attempt to bolt.
 If they attempt to bolt they are more likely to be injured.

 The goal is to take the fleece off in one large piece if it is going to be sold for wool.
 The wool is taken close to the skin.
 Pulling the skin gently to avoid the skin bunching and getting caught in the cutting implement.
 If the sheep is accidentally nicked it is recommended to treat it like any other cut.
 If you are concerned about a cut then contact your vet.

 If it is a domesticated sheep breed and you don’t hear it you are putting the animal at risk!